Byrd Sheet Music and Biography

 William Byrd was an English organist and composer born in 1540 around the Shakespearean time.
 We have one piece of Byrd sheet music Ego sum panis vivus for Brass Quartet featured on music-scores.com.

 Just like Thomas Bateson, he is known for developing the English madrigal, however, he wrote in many forms including sacred and secular music polyphony, keyboard, and consort music.
+All of these forms remained a important part of the Renaissance Music era.

 In 1563 Byrd became organist at Lincoln Cathedral where he first met Thomas Tallis.
 He then became a pupil of his.
 Following this, he returned to London in 1572 to become a gentleman at the Chapel Royal.
 He shared this post with Thomas Tallis whom he’d been a pupil of as a boy.